project-rig/rig/docs/source/circuit_sim_tutorial/02_using_sdram/README.rst

 the result.
 By convention, the host program is responsible for allocating space in SDRAM.

-The Rig :py:class:`~rig.machine_control.MachineController` class provides an:py:meth :`~rig.machine_control.MachineController.sdram_alloc` method which
-allows us to allocate 12 bytes of SDRAM on a SpiNNaker chip.
+The Rig :py:class:`~rig.machine_control.MachineController` class provides an :py:meth:`~rig.machine_control.MachineController.sdram_alloc` method which we'll use to allocate 12 bytes of SDRAM on a SpiNNaker chip.
 In this example we'll allocate some SDRAM on chip (0, 0).
 The first 8 bytes will contain the two numbers to be summed and will be written by our host program.
 The last four bytes will be written by the SpiNNaker application kernel and will contain the